rust-lang-ru/book/rustbook-en/src/ch04-01-what-is-ownership.md

 corruption, which can potentially lead to security vulnerabilities.

 To ensure memory safety, there’s one more detail to what happens in this situation in Rust.
-Instead of trying to copy the allocated memory, Rust considers `s1` to no longer be valid and, therefore, Rust doesn’t need to free anything when `s1` goes out of scope.
-Check out what happens when you try to use `s1` after `s2` is created; it won’t work:
+After `let s2 = s1`, Rust considers `s1` to no longer be valid.
+Therefore, Rust doesn’t need to free anything when `s1` goes out of scope.
+Check out what happens when you try to use `s1` after `s2` is created;
+it won’t work:

 ```rust,ignore,does_not_compile
 {{#rustdoc_include ../listings/ch04-understanding-ownership/no-listing-04-cant-use-after-move/src/main.rs:here}}